 But why did Cubitt make his hotel curvy?
 It's not mere aesthetics.
 The frontage of his hotel was designed to snugly follow the curve of Pancras Road, as this map from 1862 shows.

-The hotel is clearly marked, just south of the green area — presumably a small park, or the burial ground of the Smallpox Hospital previously on the site.
+The Great Northern Hotel is clearly marked, just south of the green area — presumably a small park, or the burial ground of a Smallpox Hospital previously on the site.
 Pancras Road is ancient, and features on the earliest maps of the area.
 But why does the road — which informed the shape of the hotel, which informed the shape of the new concourse — follow a curve?

 The John Rocque map of 1741-5 is the earliest real chart of the area.
 You can see the now-buried River Fleet running through the valley to the middle-right of the map (an area still characterised by steep gradients, such as Vernon and Weston Rise).
 Follow it to the west, and the suggestion is that it follows the L-shaped Pancras Road, to the right of the label marking 'The Bruel'.
 In other words, the ancient Pancras Road was built to follow along the banks of the River Fleet.